trellistk/documents/Getting-Started/02_how_to_ask_questions.md

 While going through the process of building your "question", you may not even need to present it to someone to get help.

-Going through and writing out your problem in this way before you ask for help can also help you solve your problem.
+Going through and writing out your problem in this way before you ask for help can also help you solve your own problem.
 We should know, we do it all the time!